-- 24 hour care, offering full-time early childhood education for second and third-shift workers, as well as 24 hour drop-in care. - Trauma-responsive early childhood education for very young children exposed to violence, operated in a secure setting.

-• High quality child nutrition programs, serving all farmfresh meals and providing food education for children and families.
+- 24 hour care, offering full-time early childhood education for second and third-shift workers, as well as 24 hour drop-in care. - Trauma-responsive early childhood education for very young children exposed to violence, operated in a secure setting. - Respite care for single parents without a support system. - High quality child nutrition programs, serving all farmfresh meals and providing food education for children and families.